wlicb/UserInteractionTracker/README.md

 interactions.json: A JSON file containing recorded interactions and HTML snapshots. session_info.txt: A text file with session information.
 Screenshots.
+- User ID: The extension allows you to set a user ID, which will be recorded in the session info.

 ## Installation